Lucian Blaga: Biography

-In 1938 he was appointed undersecretary of state in the Ministry of External Affairs in Goga cabinet, a position that he gained at the intervention of King Carol II, who was impressed with Blaga's speech for the academy, and Veturia Goga, Octavian Goga's wife and a friend of Blaga.
+In 1938 he was appointed undersecretary of state in the Ministry of External Affairs in Goga cabinet, a position that he gained at the intervention of King Carol II, who was impressed with Blaga's speech for the academy, and Veturia Goga, Octavian Goga's wife and a second cousin of Blaga.
 Blaga disliked working in the state apparatus and was relieved when the cabinet was dismantled less than two months later.
 He was then assigned a position as a plenipotentiary minister to Portugal, and later as a senator of the Carol II's party National Renaissance Front.
 In the same year he finally obtained a seat at King Ferdinand I University, becoming a professor of cultural philosophy, a cathedra created for him.
 Despite his positions held in the state he was critical of the political views on the rise before and during World War II Romania:

 "we witness the disgraceful and lumbering phenomenon that we call “racist messianism.”
 This phenomenon entails the glorification of the physical and spiritual values of a single race.
 Racist messianism is characterized by the belief that one specific human race possesses all the qualities that God intended to bestow upon humankind, and that all the other races share these qualities only partially or in a distorted or perverted manner".

 He temporarily relocated to Sibiu with the other staff in 1940 due to the Second Vienna Award.
 During his stay in Sibiu, in 1943, he became editor of the annual magazine Saeculum.